mroth/bootslap/README.md

 Want to modify what gets installed?
 You can edit the list of recipes in `soloistrc`.

 ### Other software setup (Rake tasks)
 There are a few for things that haven't been backported into chef recipes in pivotal_workstation yet.
+Thus, they have their own rake tasks.
+For example, some handy ones:

-  * install coffeescript `node:coffee_install`
+  * install coffeescript globally `node:coffee_install`
   * zsh syntax highlighting `zsh:syntax_highlighting_install`
-  * install macvim and janus `vim:install`
+  * install macvim with janus `vim:install`

-TODO: All of these can be done via task `:extras`
+All of these that are run by default are handled via task `bootstrap:extras`

 ### Configuration management
 #### Dotfiles